-Native Plant Communities of Minnesota
+Ecological Regions of Polk County

 The Minnesota Department of Natural Resources (MnDNR) and the U.S. Forest Service have developed an

 Ecological Classification System (ECS) for ecological mapping and landscape classification in Minnesota following the National Hierarchical Framework of Ecological Units.
 Ecological land classifications are used to identify, describe, and map progressively smaller areas of land with increasingly uniform ecological features.
 The system uses associations of biotic and environmental factors, including climate, geology, topography, soils, hydrology, and vegetation.
 There are eight levels of ECS units in the United States.
 Map units for six of these levels occur in